Sontacred/IS.online_window_test/README.md

 ### Opening and Closing
 - Modals are opened using a `data-modal-target` attribute on clickable elements.
-- They can be closed by clicking the close button (`.close-modal`) or by clicking outside the modal content.
+- They can be closed by clicking the close button (`.close-modal`).

 ### Drag and Drop
 - Modals can be dragged by clicking and holding the `.modal-header` area.